ictvoip/ictvoip-docs/docs/source/getting_started/lets_encrypt.rst

    After configuring certificates and web server blocks:

    * Test the web server configuration (for example, ``nginx -t``).
-   * Reload or restart the web server.
+   * Reload or restart the web server. (systemctl reload nginx)
    * Verify that both the primary FusionPBX FQDN and any tenant subdomains load over HTTPS without certificate warnings.